Hero background

 Weekdays

-07:00Breakfast and preparation for the day
+07:00Breakfast and getting ready for the day

 12:00Lunch break and rest during the hottest hours